 Causal research is also known as explanatory research.
 It’s a type of research that examines if there’s a cause-and-effect relationship between two separate events.
 This would occur when there is a change in one of the independent variables, which is causing changes in the dependent variable.

 You can use causal research to evaluate the effects of particular changes on existing norms, procedures, and so on.
-This type of research examines a condition or an issue to explain the patterns of interactions between variables.
+This type of research examines a condition or a research problem to explain the patterns of interactions between variables.

 Components of causal research